mohammmedsinan/Main-Portfolio/src/pages/blog/crud-with-mern-stack.md

      ```
 8. #### N﻿ow we are done from the server side all we need is to fetch the API from the front-end

-   * ##### W﻿e need to display the posts on the page inside client/src/App.jsx write these lines of code
+   * ##### W﻿e need to display and create posts on the page inside client/src/App.jsx write these lines of code

      ```jsx
      import React from 'react'